We'd love an opportunity to meet you.

 All sessions are by appointment only; evening sessions are available on a limited basis.
 You can schedule an appointment by calling 713.782.8948.

 Note to non-Bethel members: Due to the number of requests for counseling, we have a waiting list at this time.
-Those currently requesting counseling can expect at least 8 weeks wait time
+Those currently requesting counseling can expect a 4 week wait time.

 MAKE AN APPOINTMENT